Hopes for summer weather before autumn starts?

 One friend messaged me just today asking about the weather for his holiday to Wales next week.

-He went on to say "we really need some sunshine…summer has been so depressing and I just can't cope with another week of unpredictable downpours".
+He went on to say "we really need some sunshine… summer has been so depressing and I just can't cope with another week of unpredictable downpours".

 While school holidays are now over in Scotland elsewhere across the UK we've got around two more weeks of hope for nicer weather.